 1 c shredded purple cabbage

-1 c chicken, cooked and chopped – we used soy chicken to keep the pizza vegan
+1 c chicken, cooked and chopped – we used soy chicken to

 1 bunch green onions, chopped